WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 Going back to FastqQC, we can launch the graphical interface by simply executing ``fastqc`` on the Terminal command line.
 However, it is often more convenient to use the software in the command-line mode.
 Execute the following command in the Terminal:

     fastqc *.fastq.gz

+--- Comment: instead of compressing the files again with gzip, you could also include in the fastqc command, both kind of files (zipped and unzipped) by using the command "fastqc *.fastq*") ---

 > With this command we will be running fastqc in all the files that have the `.fastq.gz` extension.
 Nonetheless we will be focusing only in samples ARIMSS995-11 and untrimmed.

 You will see some messages like this on your screen: